What is Learning at a Distance Like?

 Distance education is a convenient way for people with busy schedules to take courses.
 In addition to offering students far more flexibility in their daily routine, students who have many other commitments tend to find the distance environment an attractive alternative to the traditional environment.
 Some of the advantages of distance learning are:

 Learning at a distance is not for everyone.
-To be a successful distance learner you must have:
+To be a successful distance learner you must:

-- Routine access to a computer, whether it is at home or in a lab with an internet connection.
+- have routine access to a computer, whether it is at home or in a lab with an internet connection.
 A fast internet connection is a plus, but not a requirement.

-- Be able to set aside blocks of time weekly to read material, do the assignments, and take part in virtual classroom discussions.
+- be able to set aside blocks of time weekly to read material, do assignments, and take part in virtual classroom discussions.

 Distance learners tend to be full-time employees, parents, students with special needs, students who live a great distance from the campus, or students with many other time commitments.
 All are highly motivated, self-disciplined, and able to follow and learn from written directions.
 To determine if you are suited to a distance learning environment, answer the questions in the survey as accurately as possible.

 Common Pitfalls for Learners Enrolled in a Distance Course:

 - Easily distracted by outside interference and get behind in their readings and assignments.

 - Quickly jump into a course without reading the course documents and directions.